Our free weekly newsletter delivers curated home decor and furniture picks, expert design advice, and more. Join 4,000+ subscribers.

-Karen Gutierrez believes that bohemian furniture "is all about making a statement and a timeless look."
+Karen Rohr believes that bohemian furniture "is all about making a statement and a timeless look."
 The Phoenix-based design adds: "It is all about mixing and matching different pieces to create a unique, eclectic look that's colorful and full of personality.
 There's no right way to do it or limit it, making this style so fun and interesting."

 What Are Popular Bohemian Colors?

 Boho color palettes can include anything you'd like, but earthy and gem tones tend to be the most popular.
 For example, some spaces use muted and neutral tones, while others prefer bright and bold colors, and there's a wide range of variety in between.
 Here's what our experts had to say: